maalfrid/Catch/README.md

 <a name="play"></a>
 # 2 Play Guide
-Todo: Screenshots from the game explaining how to play it (or add video?)
+Todo: Screenshots from the game explaining how to play it (or add video?).

 <a name="play-multi"></a>
 ## 2.1 Play Multiplayer